SAEONData/Open-Data-Platform/README.md

 # SAEON Open Data Platform

 ## Services
-This project provides the codebase for the following services:
+This repository provides the codebase for the following services:

 ### ODP Public API
 A public API providing a stable interface to ODP back-end systems, with automatic,